 Music education majors at Central are expected to be competent, secure musicians, and they are committed to acquiring the knowledge and skills to become music educators capable of developing and maintaining successful school music programs.
 The department motto, "CWU, where Teaching is a Performing Art," is a measure of the respect in which the teaching of music is held.

-Choral majors can sing in such groups as the Men's Choir, the Women's Choir, the Central Singers and the Lab Choir.
+Choral majors can sing in such groups as the Men's Choir, the Women's Choir and Chorale.
 Wind players have such groups as the Flute, Trumpet, Trombone, Horn, Brass and Tuba choirs.
 Percussionists can play in the Percussion Ensemble and strings have the Chamber Orchestra, String Quartets and mixed ensembles.